Omega-3 Dosage: How Much EPA and DHA Should I Take?

 Decades of research studies converge on the findings that omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) provide important benefits for cellular and metabolic health throughout the lifespan.1,2 Upon learning of these benefits, one of the first things people want to know is, how much EPA and DHA should I take to meet my daily needs?
 While this may seem like a simple question, because several factors contribute to an individual’s omega-3 status, the answer can be quite complicated.

-To help inform this question of dosage, several health organizations have released their own dosing recommendations based on available research and various other criteria.3,4 These organizations typically recommend that adults consume a minimum of 500 mg of EPA and DHA each day, but recognize that higher amounts are often needed for individuals with metabolic risk factors and during specific periods of development, such as gestation and infancy.5
+To help inform this question of dosage, several health organizations have released their own dosing recommendations based on available research and various other criteria.3,4 These organizations typically recommend that adults consume a minimum of 500 mg of EPA and DHA each day, but recognize that higher amounts are often needed for individuals with metabolic risk factors and during specific periods of development, such as pregnancy and infancy.5

 Virtually all our cells depend on omega-3 fatty acids EPA and DHA

-After EPA and DHA are ingested, they are placed within the phospholipids of cell membranes, where they directly and indirectly affect cellular function by promoting the fluidity, flexibility, and permeability of cell membranes.8 These features are vital to numerous daily cell operations, including receiving, processing, and responding to information from nearby cells and messages coming from the surrounding environment.8,12
+After EPA and DHA are ingested, they are placed within the phospholipids of cell membranes, where they directly and indirectly affect cellular function by promoting the fluidity, flexibility, and permeability of cell membranes.8 These features are vital to numerous daily cell operations, including receiving, processing, and responding to information from nearby cells and messages coming from the surrounding environment.7,11

 Evidence demonstrates larger doses of EPA and DHA are safe and potentially more effective